-City Name Contact Information

-Tegucigalpa Eddy A. Tovar +504 2270-7365

-eat@pkfhonduras.com

-Tegucigalpa Jorge Tovar +504 2270-7366
+City Name Contact Information Tegucigalpa Eddy A.Tovar +504 2270-7365 eat@pkfhonduras.com Tegucigalpa Jorge Tovar +504 2270-7366 jat@pkfhonduras.com

-jat@pkfhonduras.com

 Full name: Republic of Honduras

 Capital: Tegucigalpa

 Main languages: Spanish

-Population: 9,39 million (2018 estimate)
+Population: 9.54 million (2019 estimate)

 Monetary unit: Honduran Lempira (HNL)

 Internet domain: .hn

 Int. dialling code: +504

-- · Legal entities are subject to 25% income tax, known as the income on lucrative activities regime. - Legal entities and individuals resident in Honduras are subject to Alternative Minimum Tax (AMT).
-In 2018, companies that obtain gross income of less than HNL 300 million will not be subject to 1.5% or 0.75% on gross income, favouring the micro, small and part of the medium-sized companies.
-In 2019, for companies that obtain gross income between HNL 300 million and HNL 600 million, the aforementioned percentages will be reduced to 0.75% and 0.5% respectively.
-The rate will be 1% for companies with an income exceeding HNL 600 million.
-In 2020, only companies that earn more than HNL 1 billion will be subject to the application of the measure, the rate being 1%. - Solidarity Tax is payable at a rate of 5% calculated on gross income exceeding USD 43,956 and is applicable only to taxpayers opting for taxes on income from lucrative activities (25% income tax regime). - VAT is payable on the domestic supply of goods and services and the import of goods.
+- Legal companies are subject to 25% income tax, known as the income on lucrative activities regime. - Legal companies and individuals resident in Honduras are subject to Alternative Minimum Tax.
+In tax year 2018, companies that obtain gross income of less than HNL 300 million will not be subject to 1.5% or 0.75% of gross income, favouring micro, small and part of medium-sized companies. - In tax year 2019, for companies that obtain gross income between HNL 300 million and HNL 600 million, the aforementioned percentage will be reduced to 0.75% and 0.5% respectively.
+The rate will be 1% for companies with an income exceeding HNL 600 million. - In tax year 2020, only companies that earn more than HNL 1 billion will be subject to the application of the measure, the rate being 1%. - Solidarity Tax is payable at a rate of 5% calculated on gross income exceeding USD 43,956 and is applicable only to taxpayers opting for taxes on income from lucrative activities (25% income tax regime).

+- VAT is payable on the domestic supply of goods and services and the import of goods.
 A standard rate of 15% applies although some supplies are exempted. - Transfer Pricing (TP) policies are applicable in Honduras.
 If the company does not conduct a TP study, the government is entitled to determine differences between related party transactions and a transaction done by independent parties.
-If a difference is detected, this would not be deductible for income tax purposes and a 15% or 30% tax would be paid on the difference. - No restrictions are imposed on foreign-trade operations or foreign currency transactions.
+If a difference is detected, this would not be deductible for income tax purposes and a 15% or 30% tax would be paid on the difference. - · No restrictions are imposed on foreign-trade operations or foreign currency transactions.